codeforequity-at/botium-connector-twilio-ivr/README.md

 _Already integrated into Botium Box, no setup required_

-## Install and Run the Botium webhook service
+## Install and Run the Botium Twilio Webhook Proxy

+**If the host you are running Botium can be reached from publich internet (directly or via a service like ngrok) you can skip this step**

+Twilio communicates with Botium by calling webhooks published locally by Botium.
+If the host you are running Botium is not reachable from public internet, you have to run an additional component on a host which can be reached from public internet.

-Call is initiated by the Connector.
+* Call is initiated by the Botium Connector
-After the call is established, it is controlled by Botium webhook service via 3 webhooks.
+* After the call is established, it is controlled by Botium Twilio Webhook Proxy via 3 webhooks
-Botium webhook service communicates with the Connector via Redis.
+* Botium Twilio Webhook Proxy communicates with the Botium Connector via Redis

 If you are using Botium Box, then the Botium webhook service is integrated.